Kingsley555/contact-app-cross-platform-/README/readme.txt

-(a)Pull the master branch from bitbucket and open with VS CODE or your preferred IDE (b) ( If you want to use the zip file, unzip the folder in your desktop and open with VS CODE or your preferred IDE )
+(a)Pull and clone the master branch from bitbucket and open with VS CODE or your preferred IDE (b) ( If you want to use the zip file, unzip the folder in your desktop and open with VS CODE or your preferred IDE )

 From the terminal: Navigate to the project folder and Run "npm install to install"